-The length subsample levels that we evaluated from the historical length frequency collections were 50, 100, 150, 200, and 250 samples per haul.
-The age subsample levels that we evaluated from the historical age specimen collections were 25%, 50%, 75%, and 90% of the total number of ages collected in any given survey year.
+The length subsample levels that we evaluated were 50, 100, 150, 200, and 250 samples per haul.
+The age subsample levels that we evaluated were 25%, 50%, 75%, and 90% of the total number of ages collected in any given survey year.
 We also ran the bootstrap-simulation for the historical number of length frequency and age specimen collections without subsetting in order to compare the base level uncertainty to the increase in uncertainty gained through sub-sampling.
 We ran the bootstrap-simulation for 500 iterations, which was a level for which the variability in results had stabilized.
 The bootstrap-simulation was developed in R (R Core Team 2022) and is available via GitHub as an R package (https://github.com/BenWilliams-NOAA/swo).

 Computing effective and input sample size

 We used two performance metrics to quantify potential changes in uncertainty of length and age compositions (i.e., population abundance-at-length and age) owing to reduced sampling of length frequency and age specimen information.
-First, effective sample size was used to compare each bootstrap replicate of length and age composition to the original length and age composition calculated from the complete historical dataset.
+First, effective sample size was used to compare each bootstrap replicate of length and age composition to the original length and age composition.
 Second, input sample size was used to summarize uncertainty across bootstrap replicates as the harmonic mean of effective sample size replicates.